surtarso/yaarrrr/README.md

 # yaarrrr - Yet Another Await-Return Responsive React Root

-This is a React.js application that serves as a movie search app, connected to the MovieDB database.
+This is a React.js application that serves as a movie search app, connected to the OMDB database.
 With **yaarrrr**, you can easily search for movies by their titles and conveniently navigate to their IMDB or TPB pages.

 <img src="screenshot.png" width='50%' height='50%'>